Before you even hit your twenties, you are faced with one of the most important decisions of your life: which university to choose.

 The decision will, for better or worse, affect your social life, finances and career for years to come.

 For more than a decade, the Times Higher Education World University Rankings have been providing young people and their families with trusted guidance to help with this decision.

 The rankings grow and adapt every single year to include more countries and more universities.

 This enables you to evaluate a greater range of institutions, whether you are looking to study abroad or domestically.

-In the past, the rankings have been powered by data from Thompson Reuters.
-With the new in-house data team, we can ensure even greater transparency over the core raw data.
+With our in-house data team, we can ensure even greater transparency over the core raw data.
 More of this raw data is now publicly available as “key statistics” for each university: the number of students, the student gender ratio, the staff-to-student ratio, and the percentage of international students.

 Each university is judged in five categories covering the core missions of all world-class, global universities: Teaching, Research, Citations (research influence), Industry Income and International Outlook.

 The five scores in these categories for each ranked university are available under “performance breakdown”.
 This means that in addition to browsing universities by overall rank, or searching for a specific institution, you can sort the table by the five metrics to make a decision based on particular priorities.

 For any student and any subject, the most directly relevant factor is the teaching environment: what it is like to learn at the university.